10 Not-So-Common Supplies You’ll Want If You’re Stuck Inside

 Potting soil and seeds

 Gardening and digging in the dirt is great therapy for worry and stress, both of which can spike during quarantine.
 Grab potting soil, planters, and other necessities to re-pot overcrowded houseplants; start new ones; or start flower, vegetable, and herb seeds indoors.
 Home improvement stores such as The Home Depot sell a variety of seed-starting kits for spring planting.
 Consider options such as AeroGardens for year-round herbs and lettuce or a patio-garden kit with automatic watering.
-Gardening is one of many great things to try when your whole life gets canceled.

 Batteries and light bulbs